 How great is the risk if there is a recurrence?

 Finding yourself knee high with your pack above your head in the midst of water flooding is unpleasant, but clearly represents a different level of risk compared to widespread and potentially fatal violence.
 If the country or place you’re planning on visiting has seen recent trouble sufficient to be considered a risky place to visit, it’s worth weighing up the impact of the risk if it does recur.
 I unfortunately didn’t end up taking my trip to Japan following the tsunami.
-After the initial concerns passed that there would be a secondary tsunami, the situation at the Fukushima nuclear plant was ongoing and uncertain so not something I wanted to face.
+After the initial concerns passed that there would be a secondary tsunami, the situation at the Fukushima nuclear plant was ongoing and uncertain, so it was not something I wanted to face.

 Have other travelers been recently and survived?

 It’s mercenary but true, that one of the best ways to find out if an ATM or power socket close to a puddle of water is working is to let someone use it before you.
 The same principle can be extended to danger zones.
-I recently encountered a young college leaver named Tom, from England, who, together with his father, is about to embark on an expedition into the Darien Gap.
-His father has military training (I’m not sure if this makes me feel more or less confident), and as Tom watched me turn green with traveler envy it didn’t take long for an invitation to be extended.
+I recently encountered a young college leaver named Tom, from England, who, together with his father, was about to embark on an expedition into the Darien Gap.
+His father has military training (I’m not sure if this makes me feel more or less confident), and as Tom watched me turn green with traveler, envy it didn’t take long for an invitation to be extended.
 With a fear reducing cerveza in hand I was momentarily tempted to join them, but the truth is that until the likes of Tom and his father have cut a path, made friends with the locals, and opened a well-worn hostel, I won’t be entering the Darien Gap anytime soon.
-For now, I’m happy to let other travelers test the safety and I’ll take my cue from there.
+For now, I’m happy to let other travelers test the safety, and I’ll take my cue from there.

 Consider what extra measures you can take to reduce the safety risk